 Please Note: In Chrome, the 'Block third party cookies and site data' box must be unchecked in order to be able to add text in the question editor.
 If you cannot enter text, please make sure this box is not checked in your Chrome settings.

-After you have added the item to the district item bank, you are ready to begin defining the simple shading item.
 A simple shading question allows a student to fill in (shade) all or portions of a shape in response to a stimulus.
-There are two sections that are used to define the simple shading answer:

 How to Create a Simple Shading Item for an Item Bank

-- To add an optional passage or a calculator, click the Add Passage or the Add Tool button.
+To add an optional passage, calculator, or a ruler, click the Add Feature button.

-- In the Answer Key, in the Valid Response section, select the method for validating the correct answer.
+- In the Set Correct Answers section, enter the point value.
+In the Method section, select the method for validating the correct answer.
 ByCount will require the student to shade a certain number of cells, while byLocation will require the student to shade cells in certain locations on the image.

 - Before you publish the item, validate that the answers are functioning correctly.
-To do this, select the answers in the preview pane and click the Validate icon.
+To do this, select the cells in the image shape in the preview pane and check the Show Answers box.
 Correct answers should be highlighted in green and incorrect answers should be highlighted in red.